This content is only partially available in English.

 Kontaktieren Sie stattdessen umgehend das helpdesk

-Several deceptively authentic phishing emails are currently in circulation, for example claiming that certain emails could not be delivered.
+Deceptively authentic phishing emails may currently be in circulation, for example claiming that certain emails could not be delivered.
 The senders appear to be supposed support service providers that are not affiliated with the university.

 Important: Do not enter any login credentials on such pages.
 Mark the emails as spam and delete them.
 Please also inform colleagues.

-If you only clicked the link but did not enter any data, there is no risk.
+• If you only clicked on the link but did not enter any data, there is no risk.

 Library